shauninman/MinUI/skeleton/BASE/README.txt

 Copy "/rg35xxplus/dmenu.bin" (just the file) to the root of the "NO NAME" partition (FAT32 with an "anbernic" folder) of the TF1 card.
 Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.

+GKD PIXEL

+Backup your stock SD card (not just the "ROMS" partition but the entire thing).
+If you like to live on the edge just create a folder named "stock" on the "ROMS" partition and copy everything into that folder.

+Copy the "gkdpixel" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

+Boot stock, navigate to the "APP" folder and launch "file manager".
+Press right twice to highlight the right column.
+Press down and highlight the "gkdpixel" folder and press A to open.
+Highlight the "install.sh" file and press A to open a menu.
+Press down to highlight "Execute" and press A to install MinUI.

 ----------------------------------------
 Updating